Jojado/LocalInfoApp/README.md

 # LocalInfoApp
-Displays weather, news and sports updates.
+Displays weather, news , stocks and sports information.

 THIS SOFTWARE IS PROVIDED AS IS WITH NO WARRANTY OF ANY KIND.
 USE AT YOUR OWN RISK.